 - Ship plans of various vessels used by migrants during the Victorian era.

 - Reports and press releases from organisations aiding migrants during the twentieth century.

 - Rare printed books discussing the history of migration for many nationalities.

-- Leaflets and pamphlets giving hints to emigrants, advertising emigration and discussing anti-immigration, particularly towards Asian migrants in the US.
+- Leaflets and pamphlets providing hints to emigrants and discussing anti-immigration.

-- Scrapbooks documenting the emigration experiences of individuals and philanthropists.
+- Scrapbooks documenting the experiences of migrants, philanthropists and organisations.

-- Legal papers and travel ephemera such as tickets of passage, luggage tags and certificates of vaccination.
+- Legal papers and travel ephemera such as tickets of passage, visa requests and medical certificates.

-- Photographs of migrant families, ocean liners, homesteads and ports of departure.
+- Photographs of migrant families, ocean liners, homesteads and ports.

-- Maps of newly colonised territory in Canada, Australia and new railroad routes.
+- Maps of newly colonised territory in Canada, Australia and New Zealand.